Child harness

-A child harness (alternative: child tether, walking harness, British English: walking reins) is a safety device sometimes worn by children when walking with a parent or carer.
+A child harness (alternative: child tether, walking harness, British English: walking reins) is a safety device worn by children when walking with a parent or carer.
 Child harnesses are most commonly used with toddlers and children of preschool age, though they may also be used with older children, especially if they have special supervisory needs such as ADHD or autism.
 Various types exist, though all are worn by the child and have a lead (tether) or rein which is held by a parent or caregiver.
 As child harness designs and purposes have evolved with cultural norms and parenting techniques, they have become subject to common debate.

 Use and purpose

 Child harnesses are designed to provide safety for a child when walking by preventing them from being separated from their parent or caregiver.
 Additionally, some may be used to help keep a child safely seated in a stroller or high chair.
 Typically used for children between one and four years of age, the use of child harnesses depends on a variety of factors including the age and maturity of the child, as well as any perceived dangers such as busy roads, large crowds, and potential distractions.
 Other factors such as neurological and health conditions may also be considered, particularly for older children with unique supervisory requirements.